-The U of T Scarborough Library is pleased to announce an open call for the second cohort of the UTSC Library Storytelling Fellowship under the mentorship of Anthropologist Dr. Brenda Beck.
-This award is open to full-time U of T students (U of T Scarborough students will receive priority access) past their first year of study.
+The U of T Scarborough Library is pleased to announce an open call for the third cohort of the UTSC Library Storytelling Fellowship under the mentorship of Anthropologist Dr. Brenda Beck.
+This award is open to full-time U of T students (U of T Scarborough students will receive priority access) past their first year of study at the start of the Fellowship.
 Full details are below.
+Information about past Fellows can be reviewed in the Digital Tamil Studies Collections.

-UTSC Storytelling Fellows will work to develop, experiment, and execute a variety of storytelling delivery strategies for both online and in-person audiences (including fieldtrips to venues in Scarborough), following all current health and safety guidelines.
+UTSC Storytelling Fellows will work to develop, experiment, and execute a variety of storytelling delivery strategies for both online and in-person audiences.

 Applicants should expect to commit time to assigned background reading and research and to collaborate with the other Fellows in the program.